 A third factor to think about that will affect the amount that an optician is paid is the geographic region where the optician works.
 The number of available positions varies greatly between states and the size of the optician salary is generally affected by the cost of living in specific regions of the country.
 The Bureau of Labor Statistics found that the top five states for available optician jobs include California, Texas, Florida, Illinois, and Ohio.
 Opticians who want to improve their chances of getting a job should consider exploring opportunities in these states.
 While these states do employ more opticians than other states, they do not rank in the top five states that pay opticians the most.
 When it comes to the size of the optician salary, New York, Mississippi, Massachusetts, the Georgia, and California are the highest ranked.
 Each of these states pays opticians between $32,000 and $45,000 annually.

-There are many factors that can influence the optician salary.
-New opticians will usually make less and gradually work their way up the pay scale as they gain experience.
-Opticians who are looking to accelerate the pay raise process should complete formal education, training, and credentialing.
-Additionally, those wishing to receive a higher initial optician salary should begin their career in establishments that focus primarily on retail sales and that are located in geographic regions that offer higher salary levels.
+There are many different factors that can influence the size of the optician salary.
+New opticians often make less and gradually work their way up the pay ladder as they gain experience.
+Opticians who want to accelerate this process may want to consider formal education, training, and certification.
+Opticians who want to receive a more competitive optician salary may want to pursue the initial employment in offices that focus on retail sales and operate in geographic regions that offer higher pay.

 Salary by State